-The discussion above presented MACRS as a relatively simple adjustment to the familiar DDB schedule, where "Regular MACRS" calls for (1) starting depreciation at the midpoint of Year 1, and (2) depreciation changes from DDB to straight line once the depreciation benefits have been optimized.
-In reality, however, MACRS and US IRS Tax rules in fact provide multiple possible schedules for different assets, depending on several factors including asset class, the purpose of acquisition, the timing of the acquisition, and source of funding for the acquisition.
+In reality, however, MACRS and US IRS Tax rules provide multiple possible schedules for different assets, depending on several factors including asset class, the purpose of acquisition, the timing of the acquisition, and source of funding for the acquisition.

-Moreover within a single asset class (e.g., Office Equipment), the actual schedule used may be one of these four possiblties:
+Moreover, within a single asset class (e.g., Office Equipment), MACRS sometimes permits asset owners to choose any of these four possibilities:

 - Double Declining Balance Method.
-This method is also called 200% DDB, because calculation includes figures that are doubled.
+This method is also called 200% DDB because calculation includes the doubling of figures.

 - 150% Double Declining Balance Method.
-This is a form of accelerated depreciation that is moderately "less acccelerated" than the normal 200% DDB method, above.
+This form of DDB provides moderately "less acceleration" than the normal 200% DDB method, above.

 Office Furniture: GDS 7 Years, ADS 10 Years

 Construction Assets: GDS 5 Years, ADS 6 Years